its7amo/clean-and-green-website/replit.md

 ## Overview

 Clean and Green is a production-ready professional cleaning service booking platform specializing in eco-friendly cleaning solutions in Oklahoma.
 It facilitates online booking for residential, commercial, and deep cleaning services, as well as custom quote requests.
 The platform features a comprehensive admin dashboard for management of bookings, quotes, business analytics, customer interactions, team operations, and a tiered referral program ($10/$15/$20 rewards).
 Recently expanded with 6 admin intelligence features fully implemented (November 2025): Customer Churn Risk Scoring with win-back campaigns, Smart Anomaly Alerts for fraud/mistake detection, Message Status Tracking (new/in_progress/replied/closed/spam), Customer Segmentation (VIP/At-risk/New/Referral champions auto-tags), Quick Actions Dashboard (7 actionable metrics), and Business Settings Intelligence Controls (14 configurable fields).
+The admin interface features a reorganized collapsible sidebar with 6 logical groups (Overview, Operations, People, Communication, Marketing, Configuration), a unified Intelligence Dashboard showing critical business metrics, and a global search component (cmd+k shortcut) that searches across bookings, customers, and quotes with relevance ranking.
 The system includes PWA functionality, automated email/SMS notifications, and is fully deployed to Render.com with proper production environment configuration.

 ## User Preferences